Skip to content

 According to pdfforge’s official PDF Architect product page, the free tier really is “create, edit, view, and rotate” only, and anything beyond that is paid.
 That’s a fair business model, but the architecture means you can’t just buy “the editor” once and be done.
 You’re committing to a per-feature licensing path.

-#How We Tested These PDF Editors
+#How to Compare These PDF Editors

 #Best PDF Architect Alternatives in 2026